dwaynemcyrus/knowledge/projects/ui-library.md

 - **Tailwind CSS** driven by design-token JSON.
 - Figma → Code synchronization workflow via exported variables.
 - Storybook-style previews integrated directly into the portfolio.

+## Notes
+- Look into your Gestalt UI Hugo design of the past